chrieke/geojson-invalid-geometry/README.md

 A geometry's nodes/positions/vertices should consist of either two coordinates (order `[longitude, latitude]`) or three coordinates (`[longitude, latitude, elevation]`).
 Elevation is optional.
 Some tools and APIs may not accept 3D coordinates.

 In early versions of the GeoJSON specification, it was normal to store more than three coordinates, e.g. storing additional information like time etc. Technically still allowed but [discouraged](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.1) by the current specification, if used in some tools or APIs this may lead to errors or the additional values being ignored.
 The additional information should now be stored separately in the properties of the feature.
 [Example 1 - 3D coordinates](examples_geojson/valid_but_problematic/3d_coordinates.geojson),
 [Example 2 - 4D coordinates](examples_geojson/valid_but_problematic/4d_coordinates.geojson)

-### Geometry crosses the anti-meridian
+### Crosses anti-meridian
 A Polygon or LineString that extends across the 180th meridian can lead to interoparability issues, and instead should be cut in two as a MultiPolygon or MultiLineString.
 The anti-meridian goes in vertical direction (north-south), the longitude at this line can be given as either east or west.
 Also see ["The 180th Meridian"](https://macwright.com/2016/09/26/the-180th-meridian.html) by Tom MacWright.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.9),
 [Example](examples_geojson/valid_but_problematic/geometry_crosses_the_antimeridian.geojson)